|Historical||Using Knoppix||Network addressing|

-Each of the top level domains such as .com or .co or .uk is allocated to one of several possible individual organizations located around the world including ICANN / IANA in the USA and Nominet in Oxford, UK.
+Each of the top level domains such as .com or .co or .uk is allocated to one of several possible individual organizations located around the world including ICANN / IANA in the USA, RIPE covering Europe, the Middle East, and parts of Central Asia, and Nominet in Oxford, UK.
 They can lease individual domain names to companies or individuals, normally working via an Internet Service Provider responsible for providing at least access route information, and maintain a database with the details of those allocations.
 However the unique domain names are leased to end users, and the end user can transfer the responsibility for managing the domain name to another Internet Service Provider, retaining the domain name, although there may be a brief interruption while the old DNS records time out and are replaced.

 Individual domain name registration, DNS, email, and web services may be provided by the ISP that supplies the physical connection, but those services may be split between several ISPs.
 Terms and conditions and associated charges are as agreed between the ISP and the customer.
 An internet search should provide links to ISPs throughout the world.
 Beware that connections, registrations, and transport are subject to the legal controls applied by all countries involved, so for example a .com registration is subject to the USA legislation and conditions, while access to a machine in an Icelandic datacentre may be via both western Europe and Scandinavia.

 Do compare the terms, conditions, and services supplied by different ISPs, not all services may be provided, while some may only be available at additional cost.